How To Calibrate A Bimetal Thermometer

 - Prep the measurement data sheet with the necessary information to identify the unit.
 (Brand, Product, Serial #)

-- Determine the range of the thermometer, equally divide the range based on the scale, choose at least three or more test points based on the user's needs.
+- Determine the range of the thermometer, equally divide the range based on the scale, and choose at least three or more test points based on the user's needs.

 - Power on your Temperature Calibrator and set the desired temperature.
 Once it is fully stabilized, going from low to high heat, insert the probe into the holes of your calibrator.